Huegoxaga/notes/python/README.md

 #### File Mode

-- r: read mode It is the default mode
+- `r`: read mode It is the default mode
-- w: write mode that can create new files and will overwrite old content
+- `w`: write mode that can create new files and will overwrite old content
-- b: binary mode for non-text files
+- `b`: binary mode for non-text files
-- a: append mode for adding new content to the end of the file.
+- `a`: append mode for adding new content to the end of the file.
-- r+ read and write mode
+- `r+`: read and write mode

 #### File Method